iqan/sql-project-with-dacfx/README.md

-# SQL project with DacFx
+# Cross-platform SQL project with DacFx

 Contains source code for database project and documentation on how to migrate from framework based project to SDK based project.
+This SQL Database project can be developed, built and published from windows, linux, osx or Docker container.

 ## Install SQL project templates